 Actually - Weak word.
 Most can be cut.

-Towards/downwards/forwards/upwards/backwards - the proper spelling of these is without the ‘S’.
+Towards/downwards/forwards/upwards/backwards - the proper spelling of these (in American English) is without the ‘S’.
 Most can be changed to to/down/up/back and remove the “ward” entirely.

 Fuck/Shit/Damn - Swearing has its place.
 It’s important to not alienate readers with an overabundance.
 Leave it to dialogue if possible.

-Start - Weak verb.
-“Starts to” is a common crutch.
+Start/Begin - Weak verbs.
+“Starts to” and "begins to" are common crutches.
 Just show the action.

 Fact - Verbal tic, especially “the fact that” - cut.

 Back - Not always necessary, cut where possible.

 Take - Weak verb, find stronger ones and cut others.

 Sigh/Shrug/Breath - Fallback action.
 Find something else.
 Watch out for an overuse of sighing, deep breaths.